Funding opportunity

 Crisis and resilience digital twin

 This investment is expected to bring a step change in the UK’s capability in using digital twinning to improve our ability to anticipate and respond to crises, and to improve resilience of the critical national infrastructure (CNI) sectors to scenarios identified in the National Risk Register.
-It should use digital twinning to improve how transport networks and systems prepare, respond, adapt, recover from, and make time-critical decisions when responding to emergencies, whilst interlinking with other relevant domains such as those for energy and telecommunications.
+It should use digital twinning to improve how transport networks and systems prepare, respond, adapt, recover from, and make time-critical decisions when responding to emergencies, while interlinking with other relevant domains such as those for energy and telecommunications.

 We are interested in the programme covering different scenarios, modes, locations (or combination of locations), to fund projects that will increase the capability in shared situational awareness, scenario-based testing and training using realistic simulations, coordinated planning with selective information sharing between different stakeholders and action between strategic command responsible departments, and operational level through multiple diverse data flows.
 Of particular interest are risks related to: